hadexversum/HaDeX/inst/HaDeX/docs/sequence_start_shift.md

-## Sequence start shift
+## Sequence N-terminus

-If the sequence is cut in the beginning, you can shift it for desired value.
+If the N-terminus of a sequence is trimmed, provide its true position.
+Imputed amino acids are represented as "x" in the reconstructed sequence.
-After shift, the previous beginning is empty.